chvancooten/chvancooten.github.io/content/posts/WinADCheatSheet.md

 ### Lateral Movement with Rubeus

 We can use Rubeus to execute a technique called "Overpass-the-Hash".
-In this technique, instead of passing the hash directly (another technique known as Pass-the-Hash), we use the NTLM hash of an account to request a valid Kerberost ticket (TGT).
+In this technique, instead of passing the hash directly (another technique known as Pass-the-Hash), we use the NTLM hash of an account to request a valid Kerberos ticket (TGT).
 We can then use this ticket to authenticate towards the domain as the target user.

 ```powershell
 # Request a TGT as the target user and pass it into the current session